ramenguy99/xpg/ROADMAP.md

 - [ ] Expose host image copy and timeline semaphores?
     -> timeline semaphores should be avilable everywhere.
 Ideally subclass / parameter of Semaphore and transparent to queue waits but with extra APIs on the object.
     -> Host image copy can be used automatically for Image.with_data() to or manually with exposed host operations.
 Not available on AMD

+Nanobind:
+- [ ] None converts to a nullptr nb::ref, makes a lot of our code potentially segfault
+    - Opened discussion in nanobind repo
+    - Only applies to containers, can check those manually and throw for now probably -> we have some potentially difficult to debug segfaults but can live with this for now
+- [ ] Flags that do not have is_arithmetic (and maybe others as well) produce weird bindings for default values.
+Stubgen fails on python3.8 cibuildwheel (not sure if other versions too)

 Viewer:
 - [ ] Primitives